ACCESS-NRI/access-hive.org.au/docs/working_groups/index.md

 # Working Groups

 ???+ info
-    ACCESS-NRI wil soon establish core working groups to assess the needs of the ACCESS Community.
+    The ACCESS Community and the ACCESS-NRI will soon establish working groups to assess and prioritise the needs of the ACCESS Community